 “How long should this take each day?”
 This can vary depending on your children’s age and interest, as well as on what you want to do with the challenge.
 I typically get them started and tell them what the prompt is with a short description.
 Then as they start building I read the scripture and follow it up with my own comments or perhaps some discussion questions that come to mind.
 I usually let them continue building until they’re done or have them stop about 15-20 minutes into it so we can continue our day.
 We set aside unfinished builds and they complete them during their free time at the end of the day if desired.

 Don’t forget to share your photos on Instagram and tag me at @tauna_phomemaker!
-Or you can email them to me at tauna (at) proverbialhomemaker (dot) com and I’d love to feature them on the Proverbial Homemaker Facebook page, here on the blog, or our Homeschool Successfully FB group.
+Or you can email them to me at tauna (at) proverbialhomemaker (dot) com and I’d love to feature them on the Proverbial Homemaker Facebook page.

 Have fun together as you dig into God’s Word in a fun and unique way!